josephmowjew/tiwineBiz/README.md

 ## 👥 Authors

-- Development Team - TiwineBiz
+- Joseph Mojoo

 ## 📞 Support

-For support, email support@tiwinebiz.com or open an issue in the repository.
+For support, email mojoojoseph@gmail.com or open an issue in the repository.

 ## 🎯 Roadmap